All chains

 Open-source SDK

-The Pipes SDK is open-source.
+Both the Squid SDK and the Pipes SDK are open-source.
 Connectors for Postgres, ClickHouse, MongoDB, SQLite and Parquet, plus a custom-target hook.
-Run your Tron pipeline on your own infrastructure pointing at the SQD Portal.
+Run your Tron indexer on your own infrastructure or on SQD Cloud.

 Build with Tron data